shivangish12/aws_practice/basics.md

 - CloudTrail - Provides governance, compliance and audit for your AWS Account
 -  Amazon CodeGuru - An ML-powered service for automated code reviews and application performance recommendations
 -  AWS Health Dashboard

+# VPC
+# Security
+DDOS protection on AWS:
+- AWS Shield Standard: protects against DDOS attack for your website and applications, for all customers at no additional costs
+- AWS Shield Advanced: 24/7 premium DDoS protection
+- AWS WAF (Web Application Firewall): Filter specific requests based on rules.
+Layer 7 (HTTP)
+- AWS Network Firewall: Protect your entire Amazon VPC.
+From Layer 3 to Layer 7 protection
+- AWS Firewall Manager: Manage security rules in all accounts of an AWS Organization
+- CloudFront and Route 53:
+    - Availability protection using global edge network
+    - Combined with AWS Shield, provides attack mitigation at the edge
+- Penetration Testing
+- AWS KMS (Key Management Service) : AWS manages the encryption keys for us
+- CloudHSM :  KMS => AWS manages the software for encryption.
+CloudHSM => AWS provisions encryption hardware
+- Types of KMS Keys:
+    • Customer Managed Key:
+        Create, manage and used by the customer, can enable or disable Possibility of rotation policy (new key generated every year, old key preserved) Possibility to bring-your-own-key
+    • AWS Managed Key:
+        Created, managed and used on the customer’s behalf by AWS Used by AWS services (aws/s3, aws/ebs, aws/redshift)
+    • AWS Owned Key:
+        Collection of CMKs that an AWS service owns and manages to use in multiple accounts AWS can use those to protect resources in your account (but you can’t view the keys)
+    • CloudHSM Keys (custom keystore):
+         Keys generated from your own CloudHSM hardware device Cryptographic operations are performed within the CloudHSM cluster

+  - AWS Certificate Manager (ACM)
+  - AWS Secrets Manager
+  - Amazon GuardDuty - Intelligent Threat discovery to protect your AWS Account
+  - Amazon Inspector - Automated Security Assessments.  only for EC2 instances, Container Images & Lambda functions
+  - AWS Macie - Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
+  - AWS Security Hub - Central security tool to manage security across several AWS accounts and automate security checks
+  - Amazon Detective - Amazon Detective analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs)
+  - AWS Abuse - Report suspected AWS resources used for abusive or illegal purposes

+# Machine Learning